PROBATE LAWYERS – WHAT SHOULD YOU DO WHEN SOMEONE PASSES AWAY WITHOUT A WILL?

 When a person passes away, the estate (property that the deceased had left behind) must be dealt with in accordance with the law.
 This means that the individual responsible for handling the deceased’s assets must apply to the Court before he or she can manage or distribute the property.

 If there was a will

-If a Will was made, it would specify at least one executor who would distribute or deal with the estate in the manner specified by the deceased.
+If a Will were made, it would specify at least one executor who would distribute or deal with the estate in the manner specified by the deceased.
 The executor will therefore be the person who would apply to the Court for a Grant of Probate.
 With the Grant of Probate, the executor would then be able to collect the property and deal with it according to the manner specified in the Will.

 If there was no will

 If someone dies without a will, that person is said to have died “intestate”.
-As there was no will, the deceased person’s property will be distributed according to rules laid down in Intestate Succession Act.
+As there was no will, the deceased person’s property will be distributed according to rules laid down in the Intestate Succession Act.

 The Intestate Succession Act sets out which living relatives are entitled to inheritance.
 The administrator of the estate must distribute the inheritance by following these Rules.
 The Rules are as follows:

 If the deceased person has only a spouse (but no children, no parents)

 If the deceased person has a spouse and children

 The spouse will get half the assets, and the children will get the other half in equal proportions.